uscensusbureau/the-opportunity-project/pages/home.md

 connecting-banner:
   background-color: primary
   image: home/homepage-01.png
-  alt: Room of people sitting in groups at tables and focus on a man standing in the center.
+  alt: Man presenting to participants at a user engagement workshop hosted by The Opportunity Project

 # used here for the "how it works" section
 explanation: